eknigge/cloud-labs/basic-labs/using-command-prompt-on-windows.md

     C:\Users> cd {your-username}
     ```
 23. You will go back to your home folder.
-24. *Milestone step:* At this point, you have learned how to navigate the directory tree using Command Prompt on your Windows machine
+24. *Milestone step:* At this point, you have learned how to navigate the directory tree using Command Prompt on your Windows machine.

 ## Help improve this lab